Regulations for distress signals

 Approval according to SOLAS 74/88 and MED

-The distress signals also require a SOLAS/MED approval, since they also belong to the life-saving appliances according to Chapter III of the international convention SOLAS74/88.
+Maritime distress signals also require SOLAS/MED approval, as they are also considered life-saving equipment according to Chapter III of the international convention SOLAS74/88.

-The more precise specifications and test procedures for rescue equipment are defined in the LSA Code (Life-Saving Appliance Code).
-The purpose of this code is to provide international standards for life-saving appliances required by Chapter III of the International Convention for the Safety of Life at Sea (SOLAS) 1974/1988.
+The more detailed specifications and testing procedures for life-saving appliances are defined in the LSA Code (Life-Saving Appliance Code).
+The purpose of this code is to establish international standards for life-saving appliances required by Chapter III of the International Convention for the Safety of Life at Sea (SOLAS Convention), 1974/1988.

-The exact wording of the LSA code can be found under the following link:
+The exact wording of the LSA Code can be found at the following link:

-The regulation defines the following properties of the three distress signals:
+The regulation defines the following characteristics of the three distress signals:

 3.1 Parachute flares